syncfusion-content/uwp-docs/uwp/Hub-Tile/HubTileBase.md

 documentation: ug
 ---

-# HubTileBase in UWP SfHubTile
+# HubTileBase in UWP Hub Tile

 `HubTileBase` is the base of all the four tiles under Syncfusion.SfHubTile.UWP assembly.
 It provides some basic functionalities that are found in the live tiles of windows 8 start screen.
-The following support are common and applicable to all the tiles such as `SfHubTile`, `SfMosaicTile`, `SfSplitMosaicTile` and `SfPulsingTile`.
+The following support are common and applicable to all the tiles such as `UWP Hub Tile`, `UWP Mosaic Tile`, `UWP Split Mosaic Tile` and `UWP Pulsing Tile`.

 ## Dealing with flip effect